csswizardry/csswizardry.github.com/_posts/2025-08-18-low-and-mid-tier-mobile-for-the-real-world-2025.md

   Typically $199 for the A15 5G, well under the A54’s original $450 RRP. [^13]
   [^7]

-Based on these factors along, many devices might make the grade, so let’s look in a little more detail.
+Based on these factors alone, many devices might make the grade, so let’s look in a little more detail.

 ## Real Low-Tier Mobile for 2025: Samsung Galaxy A15 5G